TaskMasterErnest/taskmasterErnest.github.io/index.md

-Join me on an exhilarating journey through the world of DevOps, where I'll share personal experiences and valuable insights on my blog.
+*Join me on an exhilarating journey through the world of DevOps, where I'll share personal experiences and insights I have accrued over time*

-With a background in mechanical engineering, I'm passionate about making DevOps accessible to all and will unravel its secrets on my blog.
+*I have a background in mechanical engineering, and the way I learn is to make things very simple to understand on a fundamental level and then build from there.
+Almost like a first-principles mental model, sort of, lol.*

-Stay tuned for regular updates on my blog as we embark on this thrilling technology-driven adventure together.
+*Hang around as I dump my notes; some deep, others not, on the stuff I have learned and/or struggled to understand on here.*